 For those of you who do not know of the gaming community, you might be unaware of the amusing little bit of business called GamerGate.
-And no, it has no connection with their old venture online casino paypal.
+No, not the one where they list Best casino bonus.
 The really short version is that there’s Zoe Quinn, a female video game developer in a world that doesn’t have many female developers.
 During her declared monogamous relationship with her boyfriend Quinn, sort of cheated on him.
 Said boyfriend released a surprisingly clinical dissection of their relationship, and documenting proof of cheating, etc. Why does anyone care about Quinn or her boyfriend?
 No one does, really.

 What people do care about is that Quinn casually and calmly slept her way to the top.
 Yes, the people that Quinn slept with included her married boss, and video game reviewers.
 Even in this case, it’s less about Quinn, and more about the industry itself.
 There’s no money involved, but dang it, games get made depending on who people sleep with?
 Games get good reviews merely by offers of sex?
 There are game journalists, you know.
 There is still supposed to be something like journalistic ethics … not that you’d know by watching the evening news, but still, can’t they just fake it every once in a while?

 One person I know has suggested that Quinn will sue her employer for sexual harassment, claiming that she “felt” like she “had to” sleep with her boss, lest she be first.
 Yes, sexual harassment is now defined by the individual feelings of whatever random person happens to be in a coworker’s orbit, so why not?
 It won’t help with the overall issue, but it’s her next logical step.

 Is that why gamers are annoyed?
 Not really.
 It’s a minor independent game company, Quinn released a minor game called Depression Quest that’s actually supposed to help people with depression.
 It might be interesting, if it works.
 Though, as a game, it sort of sucks.